 Spending by these outside groups tilts the balance of power to those who can pressure politicians to support their special interests by donating in support of their campaigns or by raising political pressure against the politician to coerce their votes.
 Ordinary citizens do not have equivalent financial capital to compete and shape their government’s policy and improve their own health care.

 Marie: Here’s an example: When seniors faced daunting medication costs, new laws regarding Medicare pharmacy benefits included a prohibition on the common-sense solution of enabling Medicare to negotiate drug costs with pharmaceutical companies.
 This occurred after a pattern of escalated big pharma political spending focused on the legislators working on these issues.

-Or, when the Affordable Care Act was negotiated in Congress, options that could have dramatically lowered costs for patients were abandoned in the face of extensive lobbying and spending by the health-insurance lobby.
+Or, when the Affordable Care Act was negotiated in Congress, options that could have dramatically lowered costs for patients were abandoned in the face of extensive lobbying and spending by the health-insurance and health care lobby.

 Robbi: We often talk about the millions of Americans who are unable to access insurance, which is a critical issue, but I also see a lot of people getting questionable care because they do have insurance.
 For example: A few years ago I started to see clients getting AV fistula ports inserted in their arms.
 They were told they should have this because their kidney function was poor and they may need to get dialysis soon, even though they were perfectly healthy at the time.

 Eventually all of my clients had them removed because of infection before ever needing dialysis.